 This dog is very playful and active, so he will be perfect to keep the children entertained.
 He will perform small and more ambitious tricks simply to amuse, entertain and attract the attention of all.

-Games that are both playful and educational will be perfect to reinforce the obedience of this dog but also to strengthen the relationship that binds him to his master.
+Games that are both playful and educational will be perfect to reinforce the obedience of this dog but also to strengthen the relationship that bonds him with his owner.

 If his needs are respected and fulfilled and he is well educated, he will be a quiet dog at home.